Agustín Morales: Controversy and death

 Morales’ presidency would have a turbulent start, like most Bolivian presidents of that time, facing a naval invasion launched from Valparaíso by melgarejista General Quintín Quevedo.
 Ruperto Fernández, the Prefect of Cobija, successfully crushed the expedition and Quevedo was forced to flee to Peru.

 Of legendarily volcanic temperament, Morales endeavored to rule as a dictator, but was exposed as semi-literate when, in 1872, one of his letters was published in the newspapers by a famous Bolivian writer.
 Embarrassed, Morales called Congress for the first time since the early Achá administration and declared himself ready to leave office if considered unworthy.

 While Congress deliberated, Morales suffered from extremely violent tantrums and mood changes.
 This led him to physically assault one of his military aides, his nephew Federico Lafaye, in the Government Palace at La Paz on 27 November 1872.
 The President's nephew, tried to stop him but was struck himself, whereupon Lafaye shot and killed the temperamental President.

 Following Morales' death, Congress proclaimed Tomás Frías as temporary President, charged with the task of calling elections in 1873.

+Political views

+Morales got quoted seen as "A soldier of liberty, a republican at heart, and a man of valor (…)"